 Image by Taiftin Shutterstock

-Auschwitz-Birkenau is synonymous with genocide and the Holocaust.
-More than a million Jews, and many Poles and Roma, were murdered here by German occupiers during WWII.
+Auschwitz-Birkenau is synonymous with the Holocaust.
+More than a million Jews, and many Poles and Roma, were murdered here by German Nazis during WWII.
 Both sections of the camp – Auschwitz I and the much larger outlying Birkenau (Auschwitz II) – have been preserved and are open to visitors.
 It's essential to visit both to appreciate the extent and horror of the place.

 From April to October it’s compulsory to join a tour if you arrive between 10am and 3pm.

 Book well ahead either online or by phone, or turn up early (before 9.30am).
-English-language tours leave at numerous times throughout the day, generally most frequently between 11.30am and 1.30pm, when they operate half-hourly.
-All tours include a short documentary film about the liberation of the camp by Soviet troops in January 1945 (not recommended for children under 14).
+English-language tours leave at numerous times throughout the day, generally most frequently between 10am and 1.30pm, when they operate half-hourly.
+Most tours include a short documentary film about the liberation of the camp by Soviet troops in January 1945 (not recommended for children under 14).

 If not on a tour, get a copy of the museum-produced Auschwitz Birkenau Guidebook (5zł).
-It has plans of both camps.
+It includes plans of both camps.

-The Auschwitz extermination camp was established in April 1940 by the German occupiers in prewar Polish army barracks on the outskirts of Oświęcim.
-Auschwitz was originally intended for Polish political prisoners, but the camp was then adapted for the wholesale extermination of the Jews of Europe in fulfilment of Nazi ideology.
+The Auschwitz extermination camp was established in prewar Polish army barracks on the outskirts of Oświęcim by German occupiers in April 1940.
+Auschwitz was originally intended for Polish political prisoners, but the camp was then adapted for the wholesale extermination of the Jews of Europe in fulfilment of German Nazi ideology.
 For this purpose, the much larger camp at Birkenau (Brzezinka) was built 2km west of the original site in 1941 and 1942, followed by another one in Monowitz (Monowice), several kilometres to the west.